 It was founded in 1878 as the British Imperial Forest School by Dietrich Brandis.
 In 1906, it was re-established as the Imperial Forest Research Institute, under the British Imperial Forestry Service.

-1. Greco-Roman colonial architecture.
-The Forest Research Institute is built under Greco-Roman colonial style which gives a perfect look to the building.
+The Forest Research Institute is built under the Greco-Roman colonial style which gives a perfect look to the building.

-2. Museums.
-The building consists of several museums such as social forestry, pathology, silviculture, timber, non-wood forest products and entomology.
+The building consists of several museums such as social forestry, pathology, silviculture, timber, non-wood forest products, and entomology.

-3. Popular Bollywood Spot.
-More than half a dozen movies Dulhan Ek Raat Ki, Krishna Cottage, Rehnaa Hai Terre Dil Mein, 404, Paan Singh Tomar, Nanban, Student of the Year, Student of the Year 2, Dilli Khabar, Yaara Genius, Dear Daddy and Maharshi were majorly shot in this campus.
-Television commercial ad of Bournvita was also shot here.
+More than half a dozen movies Dulhan Ek Raat Ki, Krishna Cottage, Rehnaa Hai Terre Dil Mein, 404, Paan Singh Tomar, Nanban, Student of the Year, Student of the Year 2, Dilli Khabar, Yaara Genius, Dear Daddy, and Maharshi were majorly shot in this campus.
+A television commercial ad of Bournvita was also shot here.
 Punjabi song Pyaar tere naal he and Sajjan Raji by Satinder Sartaj also shot here.
-Web series like Puncch beat is also shot here.
+Web series like Punch beat is also shot here.

-4. Tiger Falls.
-Just about 4 kilometres away from the FRI, the tiger Falls is one of the delights to look for.
-The sound of waterfalls is like the roaring of tiger, that’s why it is named “Tiger Falls”.
+Just about 4 kilometers away from the FRI, the tiger Falls is one of the delights to look for.
+The sound of waterfalls is like the roaring of a tiger, that’s why it is named “Tiger Falls”.
 This holds a gigantic view and soothing atmosphere.

 Situated in Dehradun, the Forest Research Institute of Uttarakhand is a branch of the Indian Council of Forestry Research and Education.
 For visiting this oldest institute of its kind, you need to travel 2372.2 km from Bangalore, 2405 km from Chennai, 1650 km from Mumbai, and 255.9 km from Delhi.